pingcap/docs/develop/dev-guide-tidb-crud-sql.md

 > **Note:**
 >
-> This document references and simplifies [Explore SQL with TiDB](/basic-sql-operations.md) from the TiDB documentation, so you can go directly to this document for more comprehensive, in-depth information on basic SQL operations.
+> This document references and simplifies [Explore SQL with TiDB](/basic-sql-operations.md).
+For more details, see [Explore SQL with TiDB](/basic-sql-operations.md).

-TiDB is compatible with MySQL, you can use MySQL statements directly in most the cases.
+TiDB is compatible with MySQL, you can use MySQL statements directly in most cases.
 For unsupported features, see [Compatibility with MySQL](/mysql-compatibility.md#unsupported-features).

 To experiment with SQL and test out TiDB compatibility with MySQL queries, you can [run TiDB directly in your web browser without installing it](https://tour.tidb.io/).
 You can also first deploy a TiDB cluster and then run SQL statements in it.